Immigration Visa & Permits

 Immigration Law South Africa

-Since the new regulations apply most of the applications will have to be submitted at the South African embassies and consulates abroad, while the meagre rest will have to be submitted to your local Visa Facilitation Services Center (VFS) by appointment only and which will charge you ZAR 1 350 on top of the usual DHA application fee.
+Nothing has changed since then and even under the new Minister Aaron Motsoaledi most of the visa applications will have to be submitted at the South African embassies and consulates abroad, while the meagre rest will have to be submitted to your local Visa Facilitation Services Center (VFS) by appointment only and which will charge you ZAR 1 350 on top of the usual DHA application fee.
 Application Fees for the Department of Home Affairs (DHA) and VFS fees have to be paid via EFT prior to submission and an interview has to be scheduled with VFS in order to submit any application.